kendalls/jekyll-now/_posts/2018-11-20-Starting-TypeScript-Part-1-.md

 ## Step 2: Start writing TypeScript
 1. Create a folder for your TypeScript files and add a new TypeScript File, named Fusion5.ts, to the project.
 2. Add the following code to the file.
 We'll use this file as a standard reference in the TypeScript files we create in place of script Web Resources.
-This means we have Intellisense for common types and workaround the jQuery aliases being defined in the parent window to the Web Resource script.
+This means we have Intellisense for common types and a workaround for the jQuery aliases being defined in the parent window to the Web Resource script.
-{% highlight c# %}
+{% highlight cs %}
 /// <reference path="../node_modules/@types/jquery/index.d.ts" />
 /// <reference path="../node_modules/@types/xrm/index.d.ts" />